florinmaticu/HackyourFurture-JavaScript/javascript1/week4/homework.md

 # Homework

-## Why should i even do this homework?
+## Why should i even do this homework

 Understanding the basics of Javascript is SUPER important.
 Therefore this homework focuses on repeating the basics to really have a solid understanding of this.

 If you struggle to do this weeks homework there are a couple of things to do:

 - Watch the class recording.
 If it for some reason is missing.
 Then watch these: [part 1](https://www.youtube.com/watch?v=Mo54btMPN7Q), [part 2](https://www.youtube.com/watch?v=mSUAoual5sE), [part 3](https://www.youtube.com/watch?v=uq3NnTtXqsU)
 - Go through the last 3 weeks readme files.
 [Week 1](../week1/readme.md#variables), [week 2](../week2/readme.md#recap-logical-operators), [week 3](../week3/readme.md#objects)

 ## Finishing class exercises

 Finish the exercises from the class

 ## Voice assistant

 You will be building a voice assistant 🤖!
 Is that even possible in javascript, YES!
 EVERYTHING is possible in javascript 💪 (nearly)

 Create a function called `getReply(command)`.
 The function should return a response that corresponds to the command!

 These are the commands you should be able to give the voice assistant:

 - `Hello my name is Benjamin` - Should save the name benjamin. and respond with "nice to meet you Benjamin".
 What if someone writes this twice?
 - `What is my name` - should respond with the name of the person.
 What if the name has not yet been mentioned?
 - `Add fishing to my todo` - Should respond with "fishing added to your todo".
 Should add fishing to a list of todos